2025 COTA Local Rules and Regulations

 C. If unsure of procedure, contact the Local League Coordinator.

-XI.
+XII.
 NTRP (Self-Rate) Grievances

 A. Any league captain, coordinator or member of a championship committee has the right to file an NTRP Grievance against a player and/or captain who commits or condones entering at one NTRP level when his/her actual skill level is at the top of the next NTRP level or higher.